Billaferd/QuantumNexus/Rules.md

 #### Mission

 Mission cards are available for each player and have completion conditions.
 Once the requirements are met, the mission card will start providing a passive effect on the battlefield and count toward the victory condition.
-Each mission card also has an ability; once triggered, it will remove the passive effect from the mission, and that card will be turned over, indicating that it will not be able to be used again for that game.
+Each mission card also has an ability that is triggered immediately upon completion.
 The player can include no more than six (6) missions in a deck, and a player will be deemed victorious once all missions have been completed.
-A deck may include any number of missions if there are fewer than six.
+A deck may include any number of missions as long as there are fewer than six.

 ## How to Play